ryantd42/NY-Legislative-Git/2023/A2615A-2023/bill.md

   ___________

- Introduced by M. of A. PAULIN -- read once and referred to the Committee on Consumer Affairs and Protection
+ Introduced by M. of A. PAULIN -- read once and referred to the Committee on  Consumer  Affairs  and  Protection  --  committee discharged, bill amended, ordered reprinted as amended and recommitted to said  commit- tee

- AN ACT to amend the general business law, in relation to requiring poli- cies for the use of automatic license plate reader systems
+ AN  ACT  to  amend  the  executive  law and the general business law, in relation to requiring policies for the use of automatic license  plate reader systems

   THE  PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND ASSEM- BLY, DO ENACT AS FOLLOWS:

   Section 1.
+Paragraphs 15 and 16 of subdivision 3 of  section  94-a  of
-The general business law is amended by adding a new section 397-b to read as follows:
+ the  executive law, paragraph 15 as amended and paragraph 16 as added by chapter 374 of the laws of 2022, are amended and a new paragraph  17  is added to read as follows:
+  (15)  create  an internet website or webpage pursuant to section three hundred ninety-c of the general business law, as added by  chapter  five hundred nine of the laws of two thousand seven; [and] (16) exercise such powers and duties granted to the secretary by arti- cle  sixteen  of  the energy law as the secretary may direct, including, but not limited to: consult with such president of the  New  York  state energy  research  and  development authority in connection with investi- gations conducted by such president pursuant to article sixteen  of  the energy  law; make determinations relating to compliance by products with the standards adopted pursuant to article sixteen  of  the  energy  law;
+ order  the  immediate  cessation  of any distribution, sale or offer for sale, import, or installation of any product that  does  not  meet  such standards; and impose civil penalties as contemplated by article sixteen of the energy law[.] ; AND
-  § 397-B. POLICY FOR THE USE OF AUTOMATIC LICENSE PLATE READER SYSTEMS.
+  (17) (I) DEVELOP, MAINTAIN  AND DISSEMINATE A MINIMUM STANDARDS POLICY GOVERNING  THE  USE OF AUTOMATIC LICENSE PLATE READER SYSTEMS BY NON-LAW ENFORCEMENT ENTITIES.
+THE MINIMUM STANDARDS POLICY  SHALL  INCLUDE,  BUT NOT  BE  LIMITED  TO,  PROVISIONS  ON  PERMISSIBLE USES OF THE AUTOMATIC

+  EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
+  LBD05330-04-3
+ A. 2615--A  2

- 1. AS USED IN THIS SECTION,  "AUTOMATIC  LICENSE  PLATE  READER  SYSTEM" SHALL  MEAN  A  SYSTEM OF ONE OR MORE MOBILE OR FIXED HIGH-SPEED CAMERAS USED IN COMBINATION  WITH  COMPUTER  ALGORITHMS  TO  CONVERT  IMAGES  OF LICENSE PLATES INTO COMPUTER-READABLE DATA.
+ LICENSE PLATE READER TECHNOLOGY, DATA SHARING AND DISSEMINATION, PROHIB- ITED USES, RECORD RETENTION AND MANAGEMENT, AND TRAINING.
+FOR  PURPOSES OF  THIS  SECTION,  "AUTOMATIC LICENSE PLATE READER SYSTEM" SHALL MEAN A SYSTEM OF ONE OR MORE MOBILE OR FIXED HIGH-SPEED CAMERAS USED  IN COMBI- NATION  WITH  COMPUTER  ALGORITHMS TO  CONVERT IMAGES OF LICENSE PLATES INTO COMPUTER-READABLE DATA.
+THE DEPARTMENT OF  STATE  SHALL  POST  SUCH POLICY  ON  ITS WEBSITE, IN A LOCATION ACCESSIBLE TO THE PUBLIC, AND ALL NON-LAW ENFORCEMENT ENTITIES USING AUTOMATIC LICENSE  PLATE  READERS  IN THE STATE.
+  (II)  RECOMMEND TO THE GOVERNOR, THE TEMPORARY PRESIDENT OF THE SENATE AND THE SPEAKER OF THE ASSEMBLY, RULES AND REGULATIONS WITH  RESPECT  TO THE  ESTABLISHMENT  AND IMPLEMENTATION ON AN ONGOING BASIS OF A TRAINING PROGRAM FOR ALL CURRENT AND NEW EMPLOYEES OF NON-LAW  ENFORCEMENT  ENTI- TIES  REGARDING THE POLICIES AND PROCEDURES ESTABLISHED PURSUANT TO THIS PARAGRAPH, ALONG WITH RECOMMENDATIONS FOR PERIODIC  RETRAINING  OF  SUCH EMPLOYEES.
+  §  2.
+The general business law is amended by adding a new section 399- zzzzzz to read as follows:
-  2. A  BUSINESS, INDIVIDUAL, PARTNERSHIP, CORPORATION, ASSOCIATION, OR STATE OR LOCAL GOVERNMENT NON-LAW ENFORCEMENT ENTITY WHICH USES AN AUTO- MATIC LICENSE PLATE READER SYSTEM SHALL ADOPT A POLICY GOVERNING THE USE OF SUCH SYSTEM AND CONSPICUOUSLY POST SUCH POLICY ON ITS WEBSITE, OR  IF THE  BUSINESS,  INDIVIDUAL,  PARTNERSHIP,  CORPORATION,  ASSOCIATION, OR STATE OR LOCAL GOVERNMENT NON-LAW ENFORCEMENT ENTITY DOES NOT MAINTAIN A WEBSITE, IN ITS MAIN OFFICE OR PLACE OF BUSINESS.
+  § 399-ZZZZZZ.
+DISCLOSURE OF THE MINIMUM STANDARDS POLICY FOR AUTOMATIC LICENSE PLATE READERS  BY  NON-LAW  ENFORCEMENT  ENTITIES.
+ALL  NON-LAW ENFORCEMENT  AGENCIES USING AUTOMATIC LICENSE PLATE READER SYSTEMS SHALL CONSPICUOUSLY POST THE MINIMUM STANDARDS  FOR  THE  USE  OF  AUTOMATIC LICENSE  PLATE  READER SYSTEMS POLICY, PROMULGATED PURSUANT TO PARAGRAPH SEVENTEEN OF SUBDIVISION THREE OF SECTION NINETY-FOUR-A OF THE EXECUTIVE LAW, ON ITS WEBSITE, OR IF SUCH  NON-LAW  ENFORCEMENT  ENTITY  DOES  NOT MAINTAIN  A  WEBSITE,  IN  ITS  MAIN OFFICE.
 SUCH POLICY SHALL BE MADE AVAILABLE TO THE PUBLIC UPON REQUEST.
-  3. A POLICY ADOPTED PURSUANT TO SUBDIVISION TWO OF THIS SECTION SHALL INCLUDE, BUT NOT BE LIMITED TO, PROVISIONS ON PERMISSIBLE  USES  OF  THE AUTOMATIC  LICENSE  PLATE  READER  TECHNOLOGY,  DATA SHARING AND DISSEM- INATION, PROHIBITED USE, RECORD RETENTION AND MANAGEMENT, AND TRAINING.
-  4. THE PROVISIONS OF THIS SECTION SHALL NOT  APPLY  TO  AN  ELECTRONIC TOLL COLLECTION SYSTEM OR ASSOCIATED TRANSACTION SYSTEM OR ANY COMPONENT THEREOF  WHICH  IS  OPERATED  BY  A  PUBLIC AUTHORITY FOR THE PURPOSE OF IMPOSING AND COLLECTING TOLLS ON A ROADWAY WITHIN THE STATE.
+FOR  PURPOSES  OF  THIS  SECTION, "AUTOMATIC  LICENSE  PLATE  READER SYSTEM" SHALL MEAN A SYSTEM OF ONE OR MORE MOBILE OR FIXED HIGH-SPEED CAMERAS USED  IN  COMBINATION  WITH COMPUTER  ALGORITHMS  TO  CONVERT  IMAGES OF LICENSE PLATES INTO COMPU- TER-READABLE DATA.
-  § 2.
-This act shall take effect on the thirtieth day  after  it  shall have become a law.
+  § 3.
+This act shall take effect one year after it shall have become  a law.
+Effective immediately, the addition, amendment and/or repeal of any rule or regulation necessary for the implementation of this act  on  its effective date are authorized to be made and completed on or before such effective date.

-  EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD05330-01-3